 Craft Enrichment pottery classes draw on the individual technical and aesthetic interests of each instructor.
 Through group instruction, hands-on experiences and individual help, both beginning and advanced ceramics students will expand their knowledge of throwing on the potter's wheel, hand building, surface decoration, glaze application, glaze formulation, and pottery design.
 A variety of clays and glazes are available for Cone 6 oxidation firing.
 For an additional fee, Cone 10 reduction firing is available.
-During some classes, Raku firing is also available.
 Classes are held in Katherine Harper Hall - W. Kerr Scott Hall on the campus of Appalachian State University in Boone, N.C.

-- Begining and Intermediate Pottery with Maggie Black -- Fall 2015
+- Beginning and Intermediate Pottery with Rick Brake -- Summer, 2017

 PLEASE NOTE: Most classes meet over multiple weeks.
 Registration for each class is open until the class fills or until three working days before the class begins, whichever comes first.
 If you miss the registration for this semester we hope you will consider taking this class the next time it is offered.
 Please contact Teri Reddick at email@example.com to be added to the mailing list if you would like to be notified when new classes are offered.

 Director: Dacia Trethewey, firstname.lastname@example.org

 If you experience problems completing the registration, contact Teri Reddick at 828-262-2530 or email Teri Reddick at firstname.lastname@example.org.